IBM/opensource-ai-workshop/docs/pre-work/README.md

 ```

 !!! note
-    You can save time by starting the model download used for the lab in the background by running `ollama pull granite3.1-dense:8b` in its own terminal.
+    You can save time by starting the model download used for the lab in the background by running `ollama pull granite4:micro` in its own terminal.
 You might have to run `ollama serve` first depending on how you installed it.

-## Installing Visual Studio Code

-You can download and install VSCode from their [website](https://code.visualstudio.com/Download) based on your operating system..

-!!! note
-    You only need one of VSCode or Jetbrains for this lab.

-## Installing Jetbrains

-Download and install the IDE of your choice [here](https://www.jetbrains.com/ides/#choose-your-ide).
-If you'll be using `python` (like this workshop does), pick [PyCharm](https://www.jetbrains.com/pycharm/).

-## Installing Continue

-Choose your IDE on their [website](https://www.continue.dev/) and install the extension.

 ## Installing AnythingLLM